 Pour the Guinness into the pot and then the beef broth.
 Add the tomato paste, bay leaves, thyme, and Worcestershire sauce.
 Add the bacon back to the pan.

-Raise the heat to high until the mixture comes to a boil.
+Raise to medium-high heat until the mixture comes to a boil.
 Reduce the heat to medium low and cover the pot.
 Simmer for 1 hour, stirring occasionally.

 Add the potatoes and carrots to the pot.
 Raise the heat to high until the mixture comes to a boil.
 Reduce the heat to medium low, and cover the pot.
 Simmer for an additional hour, stirring occasionally.

-Check to make sure that your vegetables are cooked through and the beef is fork tender.
+At the end of cooking, check to make sure that your vegetables are cooked through and that you have tender beef.